How to Reduce Inflammation Through Sauna (Plus 4 More Lifestyle Tips)

 Massage is a great way to practice self-care and work on your health.
-If you suffer from inflammation, massage therapy might be just what you need.
+If you suffer from inflammation, massage might be just what you need.

 A study done in 2014 involving 59 participants, found that deep tissue massage helped reduce chronic pain — a by product of inflammation.
 The interesting part of the study is that the authors compared its effects to nonsteroidal anti-inflammatory drugs, such as Advil.